Floyd W. Tomkins: Biography

 Tomkins was born in New York City, February 7, 1850 from Floyd W. Tomkins (1815-1898), owner of newspapers in New York in 1870, son of Captain James Tomkins (1785-1859).
 Captain Tomkins's father Charles was a merchant born in London in 1747 and married in New York in 1782.

 He graduated at Harvard in 1872 with the degree of Bachelor of Arts, and from the General Theological Seminary in 1875 with the degree of Bachelor of Divinity.

-Ordained the same year to the Diaconate by Bishop Horatio Potter in Old Trinity Church, New York, he went to Colorado as a missionary, where in 1876 he was ordained priest by Bishop John Franklin Spalding.
+Ordained the same year to the Diaconate by Bishop Horatio Potter in Old Trinity Church, New York, Tomkins went to Colorado as a missionary, where in 1876 he was ordained priest by Bishop John Franklin Spalding.
 Until 1833 he served as a missionary in Pueblo, Col., Cheyenne, Wyo., Kenosha, Wis. and Minneapolis, Minn.
 From 1883 he occupied charges in New Hampshire, New York city, Hartford, Conn., Chicago, Ill., and Providence, R.I.

 On March 5, 1899 he became Rector of the Church of the Holy Trinity, Philadelphia.
-In the Diocese of Pennsylvania he was very active in every kind of religious work and all movements for civic betterment.
+In the Diocese of Pennsylvania he was active in religious work and movements for civic betterment.
 He was elected as a Deputy to the General Convention of 1913 and he served a Deputy to all General Conventions until the Denver Convention in 1931.
-He was always requested as a preacher and preached in every Diocese and Missionary District of the Church.
+Tomkins was frequently requested as a preacher and preached in every Diocese and Missionary District of the Church.

 He wrote a number of papers on religious subjects and devotional books.

-When he died the newspapers published many tributes to “his strong and lovable Christian character” for clergy and laymen of all communions.
-Rev Schaeffer, President of the General Synod of the Reformed Church in the United States said: ”A great pulpit orator and ready writer with a strong personality, large heart and liberal hands, he was a fearless champion of righteousness and a stanch defender of the faith.”
+Following Tomkins' death, the New York Times reported briefly on a memorial service held in his honor, noting that "representatives of virtually every Protestant communion in the city paid tribute today to his life."
+Rev. Schaeffer, President of the General Synod of the Reformed Church in the United States, referred to him as a "great pulpit orator and ready writer with a strong personality, large heart and liberal hands," adding that Tompkins "was a fearless champion of righteousness and a stanch defender of the faith.”

 The Mayor of Philadelphia J. Hampton Moore said: “He was one of the outstanding clergymen of the city and country.
 Probably no voice upholding the standard of morality and religion was more familiar than his.
 A community can ill afford to lose men of such high ideals and sterling worth.”

 His funeral officiated by Bishop Francis M. Taitt on March 28, 1932 was attended by hundreds of people, many of which were unable to gain admittance in the church.

 He married Ann Maria Grant Cutter in 1875 and had one son, Rev Floyd W. Tomkins Sr. (1887-1979), founder of the ecumenical movement, and three daughters, Dr. Ann Maria Cutter Gibson, founder of Singing Eagle Lodge camp, Sarah Graham Tomkins and Dr. Mary Jeannette Keney Tomkins.